System identification for passive linear quantum systems: Conclusion and future works

+In Theorem \ref{equivalent class} we characterized the equivalence classes of linear input-output systems; minimal passive linear systems with the same transfer function are related by unitary transformations acting on the space of modes.
+Theorem \ref{infection theorem} states that systems satisfying the infection property are completely identifiable.
+Additionally, in Theorems \ref{th.5.1} and \ref{th.5.2} we provided two methods for finding the identifiable parameters and physical realizations for a given transfer function.
+We then addressed the statistical aspects of the system identification problem, and investigated the question of finding optimal input design and output measurement.
+The analysis is based on the statistical concepts of quantum and classical Fisher information.
+While for coherent inputs, the estimation error scales with the energy $E$ as $1/\sqrt{E}$, we showed that using non-classical input states we can attain the Heisenberg scaling $1/E$ due to the unitarity of the transfer function.

-Finally, the system identification problem can be considered in a different setting, where the input fields are stationary (quantum noise) but have a non-trivial covariance matrix (squeezing).
-In this case the characterisation of the equivalence classes boils down to finding the systems with the same power spectral density, a problem which is well understood in the classical setting \cite{Anderson1969} but not yet addressed in the quantum domain.
+There are a number of direction in which this work can be extended.
+For instance, in control applications it may be relevant to identify physical realizations which optimize the prediction rather than the estimation error.
+Since for large networks the identification becomes intractable, it may be useful to develop new system identification methods inspired by quantum compressed sensing \cite{Gross} and dimensional reduction.
+Switching from passive to active linear systems, we conjectured that the equivalence classes consist of systems related by symplectic rather than unitary transformations.
+The system identification problem can be considered in a different setting, where the input fields are stationary (quantum noise) but have a non-trivial covariance matrix (squeezing).
+In this case the characterization of the equivalence classes boils down to finding the systems with the same power spectral density, a problem which is well understood in the classical setting \cite{Anderson1969} but not yet addressed in the quantum domain.